releng-tool/releng-tool-docs/content/guides/packages/pkg-type-cmake.md

 :::{versionadded} 0.17
 :::

-Specifies the build type used for the CMake package.
+Specifies the [build type][cmake-build-type] used for the CMake package.
 A package may use a common build type (`Debug`, `Release`, `RelWithDebInfo` or `MinSizeRel`), or may have a custom build type defined.
 A developer needing to use a specific build type can configure this option with the name of the configuration.
 By default, the `RelWithDebInfo` build type is used for all CMake packages.

 ```python
 LIBFOO_CMAKE_BUILD_TYPE = 'Debug'